What is Corporate Venturing?

 A startup firm can enjoy the large investing company’s industry expertise, prestigious name brand, stable financial standing, network of connections, and ecosystem of developed products.
 This relationship can even lead to a partnership between the CVC and its parent firm, which, in turn, can instantly boost a company’s value.

 For investing companies, CVCs serve as a gateway for the possible acquisition of smaller, innovative startups.
 With CVCs strategically and financially driven objectives, these capitalists can maintain their position as a market leader, even if there are small companies stealing the scene and overtaking the pioneering giants.
-One example of this is Snapchat and Instagram, which are now owned by Facebook.
+One example of this is Snapchat and Instagram, both of which are now owned by Facebook.

 Thank you for reading this guide to corporate venture capital.
-To keep learning and developing your career in corporate finance, CFI highly recommends these additional resources:
+To keep learning and developing your career in corporate finance, CFI highly recommends these additional CFI resources: